 GETF has supported a number of leading initiatives in the water and sanitation, clean energy and climate change and operational sustainability sectors, including:

 Water and Sanitation

-- Global Water Management and Sustainability Support - GETF supports The Coca-Cola Company’s global water stewardship programs in a number of aspects, including strategic planning.
+- Global Water Management and Sustainability Support - GETF supports The Coca-Cola Company’s global water resource stewardship programs in a number of aspects, including strategic planning.
 As part of these efforts, GETF facilitated the risk assessment of Coca-Cola’s water-related business issues, developed solutions for improving water management and efficiency and helped define a strategic direction on water sustainability for the Company.

 - Safe Water Network - The Safe Water Network (SWN) is a not-for-profit organization made up of prominent business and civic leaders dedicated to making major contributions to improving access to safe water by accelerating the development and utilization of distributed water purification solutions for the under-served markets.
 GETF provided support to the SWN on market research, technology assessment, and their market positioning.